vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 and "Ünādhikam avijñātam..

-Kṣantavyaṁ krpayā sambho yatastvam karuņākaraḥ Anena stotrayogena tavātmānam nivedaye."
+Kṣantavyaṁ krpayā sambho yatastvam karuṇākaraḥ Anena stotrayogena tavātmānam nivedaye."

 Bh.
 G. S., ch.
 XII, S. 11.
-10. Bhedavāda Vidāraņa.
+10. Bhedavāda Vidāraṇa.

 It is referred to in both the Bhagavadgītārtha Sangraha and the Pratyabhijñā Vimarsins.
 It was a